jonnor/datascience-master/dat390/report.md

 If large amount of labeled data are available, a Convolutional Neural Network (CNN) can be used for supervised learning of deep network of convolution operators.

-CNN-based models are currently among the best performing models both in in audio classification.
+CNN-based models using log mel-spectrogram features are the best performing models in many audio classification problems, such as those in [@DCASE2018Results].
-`TODO: ref for best perf`

 ## Learning on raw audio waveform